toptal/xene/docs/dialogs.md

 **NOTE: `Message` is a message type defined in bot class**

 ### `Dialog#parse`
 `parse` as it states in the name is obviously to parse user's messages.
-When you call `parse` with parser, it will create a `Promise` for you whihc will be resolved with result of parsing the user message.
-To undersatnd this better let's take a look at example:
+When you call `parse` with a parser, it will create a `Promise` which will be resolved with the result of parsing a user message.
+To understand this better let's take a look at the example:

 ```ts
 class Weather extends Dialog<Consolebot>{